bekynator/Light-gun-and-games/README.md

 <br><br>
 If you already have a gun dandy Unsolder the LDR and the trigger button on the circuit.
 <br><br>
 Photoresistor plus connect to 5V, minus to A0 (Analog Pin 0).
 Also connect a conventional photoresist minus 10K resistor to GND.
 One touch connect button on the trigger D2 (Digital Pin 2) and the other to GND.
-Viyuromotor plus connect to D2 (Digital Pin 7) and minus to GND.
+Rumble motor plus connect to D2 (Digital Pin 7) and minus to GND.
 <br><br>
 It is better to play at night or behind closed curtains.